-Lead is dangerous because it can spread in your body and cause health problems.
-It can affect almost every organ and system in your body.
-The CDC estimates that about a half-million kids between ages 1 and 5 have high levels of lead in their blood.
+Lead is harmful because it can affect almost every organ and system in your body.
+The CDC estimates that about half a million kids between ages 1 and 5 have high levels of lead in their blood.

 Causes of Lead Poisoning

-Even small amounts of lead can cause serious health problems.
-It gets into your system through your bloodstream, and your body stores it in your organs, tissues, bones, and teeth.
+Even small amounts of lead can cause severe health problems.
+Lead gets into your system through your bloodstream.
+Your body then stores it in your organs, tissues, bones, and teeth.
 Where does it come from?

 Lead-based paint.
 This is the main cause of lead poisoning.
-The federal government outlawed it for use in new homes in 1978.
+The federal government outlawed lead-based paint for use in new homes in 1978.
 But it can still be found in older homes.

 Water pipes.
 Older homes often have lead pipes.
-Sometimes brass or copper plumbing fixtures or pipes are welded with lead.
-Lead can also be found in newer homes if the water service lines are old.
+Sometimes, brass or copper plumbing fixtures or pipes are welded with lead.
+Lead can also be found in newer homes if your water service lines (the pipes that run from your home to the source of your water) are old.

 Imported canned goods.
 Some countries still use lead to seal food cans.

 Soil.
-Particles from lead-based paint and leaded gasoline can land in the soil and stay there.
+Tiny amounts of lead-based paint and leaded gasoline can get in the soil and stay there.

 Toys.
-You can find lead paint on older toys and those from other countries that haven’t banned it yet.
+You can find lead paint in older toys and toys from other countries that haven't banned it yet.

 Household dust.
-It’s a problem for older homes that once had lead paint.
-But you can bring soil with lead in it into any age home.
+This is a problem for older homes that once had lead paint.
+But you can bring soil with lead in it into any home.